I was going for QUICK and easy - not 'pretty' this time. But had I used a pretty star tip these could be guest-worthy! |

 Preheat your oven to 400 degrees.
 Lay the puff pastry out on parchment paper (or lightly flour your counter).
 Slice the pastry about every half-inch to make about 15 strips or if you want to make them larger, about 8 1-inch slices.

 Wrap one long strip of pastry around your mold.
 Leave the large round end open without it overlapping to make removal easier later.
-I spray the tops with butter flavored Pam and then sprinkle with large crystals of sugar or Xylitol (available through my low carb product link at the top of the page).
+I spray the tops with butter flavored Pam and then sprinkle with large crystals of sugar or natural sweetener.

 Bake on a lightly greased or non-stick baking sheet for about 10-12 minutes until golden brown and crisp.
 While they are baking, mix up your favorite butter cream or other filling.
 Removal from oven, remove from pan to a cooling rack and let cool completely.
 Use a pastry bag with a large tip to squeeze filling into each horn.
 These are wonderful if you can let them set up or even refrigerate them to chill the filling but they are delicious eaten immediately too!